-This prospectus relates to the offer and sale of 9,397,937 shares of common stock being offered by the selling shareholders identified in this prospectus.
-These shares include 2,580,001 shares that are issuable upon exercise of warrants.
+This prospectus relates to the offer and sale of 897,595 shares of common stock being offered by the selling shareholders identified in this prospectus.
+All of these shares are issuable upon exercise of warrants.
 The selling shareholders may sell their shares in a number of ways and at varying prices.
 Each selling shareholder will determine independent of us the price and manner it may offer or sell its shares.
+The selling shareholders may decide not to sell any of their shares under this prospectus.
 We are not selling any shares of our common stock under this prospectus and will not receive any proceeds from the sale of our shares by the selling shareholders.

 Our common stock is quoted on the Nasdaq SmallCap Market under the symbol "ASTM."
-On July 31, 2003, the last reported sale price of our common stock was \$0.92.
+On September 18, 2003, the last reported sale price of our common stock was \$1.64.